-Waiting Lists for admission for year 12 will remain open until the end of the autumn term of the year applied for.
+Waiting Lists for admission for year 12 will remain open until the end of the first half of the autumn term of the year applied for.

 The waiting list will only include those having met the minimum academic entry criteria and who wish to be placed on it.
 You must advise the school in writing if you wish to be included on the waiting list.
-It will operate for those not offered a place by 1 September and for those applying for a place after this date.
-It will operate until 31 December of the application year.
-It will be organised in accordance with the oversubscription criteria above and if a place becomes available a fresh sequencing of pupils will take place.
+It will operate for those not offered a place by 1st September and for those applying for a place after this date.
+It will operate until 31st October of the application year.
+It will be organised in accordance with the oversubscription criteria above and, if a place becomes available, a fresh sequencing of pupils will take place.